xianweisong/travel-plan/README.md

    npm start
    ```

-3. Open your browser to `http://localhost:8080/` to see the welcome page.
-If this
+3. Open your browser to `http://localhost:8080/` to edit the travel plan.
+If
-   container exposes port 8080 to the Internet, others can reach it at the
+   this container exposes port 8080 to the Internet, others can reach it at the
    container's public URL.